Edward Somerset, 4th Earl of Worcester: Career

-He was the only son of three children born to the 3rd Earl of Worcester and Christiana North.
+He was the only son of three children born to the 3rd Earl of Worcester and Christiana North, daughter of Edward North, 1st Baron North.
 On 21 February 1589, he succeeded his father as Earl of Worcester.

 In June 1590, Worcester travelled to Edinburgh to congratulate James VI of Scotland on his safe return from Denmark and marriage to Anne of Denmark, and gave notice that the king was to join the Order of the Garter.
 His allowance was £5 per day.
 The Earl discussed with James rumours that English ships had lain in wait for his return.
 At first, he was not able to see Anne of Denmark who had toothache, and he joked that in England this would be interpreted as a sign she was pregnant.
 Worcester had an audience with Anne, and took her letter to Elizabeth.
 He was accompanied by Lord Compton who watched 'pastimes' or hunting on the sands of Leith.

 In 1593 he was made a Knight of the Garter.
 In a letter of September 1602 he mentions that Queen Elizabeth was entertained in the Privy Chamber with country dances and Irish tunes.

 The Earl of Worcester was Master of the Horse to Elizabeth I, and Master of Anne of Denmark's household.
 He wrote a letter describing the formation of the queen's household in 1604 which is frequently quoted by historians.
 In 1606 he was appointed Keeper of the Great Park, a park created for hunting by Henry VIII around Nonsuch Palace, of which Worcester Park was a part.
 The residence Worcester Park House was built in 1607.